mattjgalloway/cgtcalc/README.md

 I developed this because I needed something that would take my transactions and calculate capitals gains tax.
 I wanted something which would check my manual working.
 I developed it in Swift because I wanted to see how building a console app in Swift was.

-There are other excellent calculators out there, such as [CGTCalculator](http://www.cgtcalculator.com/), however I couldn't find one which did everything that I need.
+There are other excellent calculators out there, such as main, however I couldn't find one which did everything that I need.
 The missing piece seemed to be handling of fund equalisation payments and dividends that need to be accounted for in accumulation funds.

 ## What does it support?